ArthurWerle/blog/src/pages/posts/Keeping things simple can save your life.md

 ---
 layout: "../../layouts/MarkdownPostLayout.astro"
-title: "Keeping this simple can save your life"
+title: "Keeping things simple can save your life"
 pubDate: 06-01-2025
 description: "How and why always opting for simplicity is the best thing you can do"
 author: "Arthur Werle"